 Germany's Merkel snatches rent control issue from rival before election

-Merkel is well ahead of the center-left Social Democrats (SPD) in opinion polls for the September 22 election.
-But concern that the center-left could still win enough to form a coalition without her Christian Democrats (CDU) has pushed Merkel into unusual territory - diving into what is normally a local issue.
+Merkel is well ahead of the centre-left Social Democrats (SPD) in opinion polls for the Sept.
+22 election.
+But concern that the centre-left could still win enough to form a coalition without her Christian Democrats (CDU) has pushed Merkel into unusual territory - diving into what is normally a local issue.

 She took the astonishing step last week of announcing she now backs the idea of rent price controls - much to the chagrin of apartment owners, building companies, the pro-business wing of her own party and her Free Democrat (FDP) coalition partners.

-"We've decided to include this in our program," Merkel said.
+"We've decided to include this in our programme," Merkel said.
 "Yes, it was an idea from the SPD," she said, candidly admitting she had poached an SPD idea.

 Rents have been rising sharply in major metropolitan areas such as Berlin, Hamburg, Munich, Cologne and Frankfurt, and some people are finding themselves priced out of the cities they always lived in.
 In Berlin, rents have shot up 40 percent since 2007, according to the independent DIW economic think tank.